Upfront Commitment in Online Resource Allocation with Patient Customers: Introduction

+\textbf{Optimality of POLYRA algorithms for two types (Section \ref{section:two_type}).} When there are two types of agents with rewards $r_1 < r_2$ and type 1 partially patient and type 2 impatient, we characterize a simple nested \po{} algorithm that achieves the optimal {feature-augmented} CR of $\frac{2}{3 - r_1/r_2}$ (Theorem \ref{thm:opt_2}).
+In contrast, our benchmark, the BQ nested \po{} algorithm obtains a strictly smaller CR of $\frac{1}{2 - r_1/r_2}$. {We present a concrete example (Example \ref{example:two_types}) demonstrating why optimizing the nest sizes is crucial to achieve the higher CR, compared with the BQ nested \po{} algorithm.}

-\textbf{Optimality of POLYRA algorithms with three types.} When there are three types of agents $(K =3)$ with one flexible or two flexible types, we present two optimal \po{} algorithms with feasible polytopes $\feasible^{(1)}$ (Theorem \ref{thm:opt_alg_M=1}) and $\feasible^{(2)}$ (Theorem \ref{theorem:three_type_M=2}).
-To design both these feasible polytopes, we first present an upper bound on the competitive ratio of any non-anticipating resource allocation algorithm (Theorem \ref{thm:3_type_upper_bound}).
-This upper bound, which is characterized by a linear program (LP), is constructed by considering four overlapping arrival sequences (across two time periods) that are truncated versions of a particular worst-case arrival sequence.
-Our \po{} algorithms then mimic the optimal solution to this LP in constructing their feasible polytopes, yielding the optimal competitive ratio.
-Interestingly, unlike the case when $K = 2$, the feasible polytopes $\feasible^{(1)}$ and $\feasible^{(2)}$ are not necessarily of the simple nested structure (as per Definition \ref{def:nested}), highlighting the challenges of exploiting agents' temporal flexibility optimally.
+\textbf{Optimal POLYRA algorithms with three types (Section \ref{section:three_type}).} When there are three types of agents with one or two partially patient types, we present two {(feature-augmented CR)} optimal \po{} algorithms with feasible polytopes $\feasible^{(K, M)}$ for $K =3$ and $M\in \{1, 2\}$.
+See Theorem \ref{thm:opt_alg_M=1} for $\feasible^{(3, 1)}$ and Theorem \ref{theorem:three_type_M=2} for $\feasible^{(3, 2)}$.
+To design both these feasible polytopes, we first present an upper bound on the feature-augmented CR of any non-anticipating resource allocation algorithm (Theorem \ref{thm:3_type_upper_bound}).
+This upper bound, which is characterized by an LP, is constructed by considering four overlapping arrival sequences (across two time periods) that are truncated versions of a particular worst-case arrival sequence.
+Our \po{} algorithms then mimic the optimal solution to this LP in constructing their feasible polytopes, yielding the optimal CR.
+Interestingly, the feasible polytope $\feasible^{(3, 1)}$ is not of the simple nested structure (as per Definition \ref{def:nested}), highlighting the challenges of exploiting agents' temporal flexibility optimally beyond two types of agents.
+We provide intuitions for why this is the case in Section \ref{section:three_type}.